-Figure 5-1 shows typical convergence point array configurations.
-Instrumentation installed during this reporting period was limited to the replacement of convergence point arrays in previously mined areas and the installation of new monitoring arrays in the newly mined areas.
-New and replacement convergence points were installed in 25 locations throughout the WIPP underground access drifts because of mining and trimming activities.
+Convergence points installed during this reporting period were limited to the replacement of arrays in previously mined areas and the installation of new monitoring arrays in newly mined areas.
+New and replacement convergence points were installed in 24 locations throughout the WIPP underground access drifts because of mining and trimming activities.
 Horizontal and vertical convergence point arrays were installed at various locations.
 Most of these installations were located in the southern access drifts.
 Convergence points within the access drifts are read manually at least every two months, with more frequent monitoring in some areas.
 Table 5-2 lists the new and replacement convergence points that were installed during this reporting period.